Interim Executive Director

 Communications and Graphic Design Specialist

 Veronica helps share how the foundation advances oral health equity.
 She also supports the philanthropic efforts of Delta Dental of Colorado to achieve its nonprofit status.
 Veronica has been working with community-based organizations for over 10 years.
 Previously, she worked at Colorado UpLift, a nonprofit organization that works with urban youth in Denver and Aurora.
-She earned an associate’s degree in film and video technology from the Colorado Film School at the Community College of Aurora as well as a bachelor’s in technical communications from Metropolitan State University of Denver.
+She earned a bachelor’s degree in technical communications from Metropolitan State University of Denver.

 Marilyn Taylor, Delta Dental of Colorado Foundation board chair, previously served as foundation secretary and served on the Delta Dental of Colorado Board of Trustees for ten years.
 She retired in 2001 from her position as Vice President of Human Resources for Excel Energy.
 During her 20 years in the Denver area she has served on numerous boards including the Adult Learning Source, the Colorado Ballet, The Denver Zoo, The Women’s Foundation of Colorado, Rocky Mountain PBS and Craig Hospital.